sbb-design-systems/lyne-components/src/components/sbb-alert/readme.md

 ## Accessibility

 The description text is wrapped into an `<p>` element to guarantee the semantic meaning.
-Depending on which elements are going to be slotted, it can violate semantic rules (e.g. slotting in a `<div>` element).
+Avoid slotting block elements (e.g. `<div>`) as this violates semantic rules and can have negative effects on screen readers.

 ## Usage